-- not use or exploit the Confidential Information in any way except for the purposes for which it has been disclosed;
+- Not use or exploit the Confidential Information in any way except for the purposes for which it has been disclosed;

-5. Contacts And Responsibilities
+5. Contacts and Responsibilities

-In each of Thunderhead’s offices and internal departments, we have appointed “Data Owners” who are locally responsible for ensuring that employees within their department or area receive appropriate training and are working in compliance with this Policy.
+I n each of Thunderhead’s offices and internal departments, we have appointed “Data Owners” who are locally responsible for ensuring that employees within their department or area receive appropriate training and are working in compliance with this Policy.
 The Data Owners undertake regular assessments of Data types and ensure that the right levels of protection are in place.

 Thunderhead has appointed an overall Data Protection Officer who is responsible for:

-- acting as a key point of contact for data protection queries and the reporting of breaches for all Data Owners, employees, customers and Data Subjects;
+- Acting as a key point of contact for data protection queries and the reporting of breaches for all Data Owners, employees, customers and Data Subjects;

-- monitoring and ensuring the compliance with this Policy across the whole of the Thunderhead group worldwide and dealing with any disputes which may arise concerning Data Protection issues;
+- Monitoring and ensuring the compliance with this Policy across the whole of the Thunderhead group worldwide and dealing with any disputes which may arise concerning data protection issues;

-- liaising with Data Owners to deliver training, improve security awareness and communicate information relating to this Policy to employees;
+- Liaising with Data Owners to deliver training, improve security awareness and communicate information relating to this Policy to employees;

-- updating this Policy to reflect any changes in data protection laws;
+- Updating this Policy to reflect any changes in data protection laws;

-- registering with government agencies (such as the UK Information Commissioner’s Office).
+- Registering with government agencies (such as the UK Information Commissioner’s Office).

-6. Amendments To This Policy
+6. Amendments to this Policy

-Date of issue: November 2015
+Date of issue: April 2018

 7. Document Control